csci338/fall2025/pages/_assignments/project02.md

 {% expandable expanded="true" level=2 title="Collaboration & AI Policy"%}

 **You may:**
+- Work in **pairs** or individually on this assignment -- your choice.
+- If you work with a partner:
+    - both parties must have their own individual repo and deploy their own repo on Railway
+    - Any extra credit earned will be split evenly between the two partners to ensure fairness (e.g., if 10 extra credit points are awarded, each person will receive 5 points)
 - Discuss concepts, approaches, and debugging strategies with classmates
 - Share links to documentation, tutorials, or Stack Overflow posts
 - Help each other understand error messages or explain how technologies work
 - Use AI tools (ChatGPT, GitHub Copilot, etc.) to help understand concepts, debug errors, or generate small code snippets

 **You may NOT:**
-- Share, copy, or view another student's code (including via screenshots, GitHub repos, or pair programming)
+- Share, copy, or view another student's code (including via screenshots, GitHub repos), unless it is with your partner
 - Submit code written by someone else (including AI-generated code that you don't understand)
 - Use AI tools to generate large portions of your application without understanding what the code does
 - Post your code publicly or share it in a way that others can copy it